1.1 The Committee shall be appointed by the Board and shall comprise of a Chairman and at least two other members.

-18.104.22.168 consider candidates on merit and against objective criteria, and with due regard for the benefits of diversity on the Board, including gender, taking care that appointees have enough time available to devote to the position;
+184.108.40.206 consider candidates on merit and against objective criteria, and with due regard for the benefits of diversity on the Board (including gender, social and ethnic backgrounds, cognitive and personal strengths), and taking care that appointees have enough time available to devote to the position;

 8.1.5 keep under review the leadership needs of the organisation, both executive and non-executive, with a view to ensuring the continued ability of the organisation to compete effectively in the marketplace;

 8.1.6 keep up to date and fully informed about strategic issues and commercial changes affecting the Company and the market in which it operates;

 8.1.7 for the appointment of a Chairman, the Committee should prepare a job specification, including the time commitment expected.
 A proposed Chairman’s other significant commitments should be disclosed to the Board before appointment and any changes to the Chairman’s commitments should be reported to the Board as they arise;

 8.1.8 ensure that, prior to the appointment of a director, the proposed appointee is required to disclose: (i) any other business interests that may result in a conflict of interest and be required to report any future business interests that could result in a conflict of interest; and (ii) any significant commitments with an indication of time involved;